Custom Home and Remodeling Blog

 2. Single-Hung Windows

-With a single-hung window, the lower sash slides open vertically, and the upper sash remains stationary.
+With a single-hung window, the lower sash slides vertically, and the upper sash remains stationary.
 Single-hung windows tend to be more affordable than double-hung windows because they cost less to manufacture, and with fewer moving parts, they are cheaper to install.
 However, they are more difficult to clean and offer less ventilation since the upper panel is fixed in place.

 Top 6 Styles of Windows For Homes - 3